from small one page howto to huge articles all in one place

 #include <wchar.h>

-size_t wcsrtombs(char *dest, const wchar_t **src,
+const wchar_t **restrict src,

-size_t len, mbstate_t *ps);
+size_t dsize, mbstate_t *restrict ps);

 DESCRIPTION

-If dest is not NULL, the wcsrtombs() function converts the wide-character string *src to a multibyte string starting at dest.
-At most len bytes are written to dest.
+If dest is not NULL, the wcsrtombs() function converts the wid-character string *src to a multibyte string starting at dest.
+At most dsize bytes are written to dest.
 The shift state *ps is updated.
 The conversion is effectively performed by repeatedly calling wcrtomb(dest, *src, ps), as long as this call succeeds, and then incrementing dest by the number of bytes written and *src by one.
 The conversion can stop for three reasons:

 A wide character has been encountered that can not be represented as a multibyte sequence (according to the current locale).
 In this case, *src is left pointing to the invalid wide character, (size_t) -1 is returned, and errno is set to EILSEQ.

-The wide-character string has been completely converted, including the terminating null wide character (Laq\0aq), which has the side effect of bringing back *ps to the initial state.
-In this case, *src is set to NULL, and the number of bytes written to dest, excluding the terminating null byte (aq\0aq), is returned.
+The wid-character string has been completely converted, including the terminating null wide character (L[aq][rs]0[aq]), which has the side effect of bringing back *ps to the initial state.
+In this case, *src is set to NULL, and the number of bytes written to dest, excluding the terminating null byte ([aq][rs]0[aq]), is returned.
+If dest is NULL, dsize is ignored, and the conversion proceeds as above, except that the converted bytes are not written out to memory, and that no size limit exists.
+In both of the above cases, if ps is NULL, a static anonymous state known only to the wcsrtombs() function is used instead.
+The programmer must ensure that there is room for at least dsize bytes at dest.

 RETURN VALUE